PythonCharmers/TDDskeleton/README.md

 This uses [tox](https://tox.readthedocs.io/en/latest/) to set up a full testing pipeline for the code that is installed via `setup.py` which in this case is the package you can put in the `app/` folder.

-After you have installed `tox` as per the installation steps below it's as simple as running `tox` from the command line to get the following testing pipeline run:
+After you have installed `tox` as per the installation steps below you just have to write your tests in `tests/` and your code in `app/` then run the `tox` command.

+Doing this will get you the following testing pipeline run:

 - pylint
 - mypy